Roads you haven’t

 A couple years ago I started taking pictures while I was driving.
 This is a terrible habit, one I would never endorse, and completely borne of the social media age, with its tug toward performing rather than experiencing your life, trying to pin down exhilaration for later consumption as opposed to enjoying it in the moment, but also: I thought the pictures looked cool.

 I was doing this on road trips, when I was by myself, and the roads were so empty that even if I lost control of the wheel (which I never did), I would have only spun out and into myself, a one-car pile-up.
-I texted the pictures to friends, which made me feel less alone, like my view was shared, although the lens had a way of flattening the landscape, rubbing out the magic by at least a third, like one of those blurry dots on a black canvas when you were trying to photograph the full moon.
+I texted the pictures to friends, which made me feel less alone, like my view was shared, although the lens had a way of flattening the landscape, rubbing out the magic by at least a third, like a blurry dot on a black canvas when you were trying to photograph the full moon.

-But I found something so satisfying about the clean lines and hypnotic geometry: A road you have not been on yet.
+I found something very satisfying about the clean lines and hypnotic geometry, though: A road you have not been on yet.
 A story still untold.
 There is a visual in the 2012 movie version of On the Road that makes this point exactly.
 The character of Jack Kerouac is staring down the unfurling highway in his 1949 Hudson Commodore, and the image fades — so perfect it’s almost eerie — into the close-up on a typewriter ribbon poised over a blank piece of paper.
 We watch as the key hurtles upward and thwacks onto the page.
 One more journey.

 This is not the actual picture, but it looked something like this: